-The Top of the World Interpretive Plan will be developed in phases and in collaboration with Yukon Government (YG) departments, Tr'ondëk Hwëch'in, and local organizations.
+The Top of the World Interpretive Plan will be developed in phases.
+Tourism and Culture is responsible for implementing the Interpretive Plan and will work in collaboration with Yukon Government (YG) departments, Tr'ondëk Hwëch'in, and local organizations throughout the implementation process.